pdrmenezes/web-components/README.md

 3. Use the `customElements` registry do define a new web component passing it the name of the web component as the first paramenter and the web component itself as the second parameter

-> The name of the web component should have at least one hifen (-) to denote clearly that it is a custom component, not a native HTML tag.
+> The name of the web component should have at least one hifen (-) to denote clearly that it is a custom component, not a native HTML tag and cannot start with an x (x-button).

 ```javascript
 class FirstComponent extends HTMLElement {